marta-tomczak/MTomczak/README.md

 # Welcome to my homepage! 👋

 My name is Marta and I'm Frontend Developer.
 I'm learning technologies associated with React.
-Have a look at what I do ;)
+Have a look at what I do. ;)

-If you want to check results of my work, feel free to check my public repositories 🔎
+If you want to check results of my work, feel free to check my public repositories. 🔎

 I also ancourage you to check my homepage, where you can find more informations about my work. 🖥️